BURNOUT INDICATORS ON A HAIR MINERAL TEST

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-ÔBurnoutŐ refers to exhaustion of the adrenal glands.
-However, it is also a more general indicator of lowered energy, lowered vitality, and a poorer overall state of health of the body overall.
-It is a vague term in some ways, but is often very useful to explain a personŐs symptoms and even a personŐs psychological outlook.
+Definition. ÔBurnoutŐ refers to nutritional depletion of the adrenal glands.
+However, it is also a more general term that refers to lowered energy, lowered vitality, and a poorer overall state of health of the body.
+It is a somewhat general term, but we define it precisely using hair analysis.
+It is useful to explain a personŐs symptoms and even a personŐs psychological outlook.

 SYMPTOMS OF BURNOUT